Chick-fil-A: The Fourth Estate

 PR gets down to business

 It's not difficult to see how that fake-news dynamic plays out when you consider the Chick-fil-A gay marriage coverage.
-Depending on your social and religious beliefs -- and to some extent, your affinity for the Chick-fil-A chicken sandwich -- the same fact set laid out in news coverage elicited polarizing perspectives.
-Those perspectives, to a great extent, were reinforced by reliance on news outlets that largely reflect existing perceptions of their audience.
+Depending on your social and religious beliefs -- and to some extent, your affinity for the iconic Chick-fil-A chicken sandwich -- the same fact set laid out in news coverage elicited polarizing perspectives.
+Those perspectives, to a great extent, were reinforced by a reliance on news outlets that largely reflect existing perceptions of their audience.
 That's how audiences are built and maintained, after all.

 So how did this play out for Chick-fil-A?
 The chart below tells the story.
 In the two full years preceding the Los Angeles Times coverage, more than one in four U.S. consumers would say they heard something positive about Chick-fil-A. That positive buzz doubled at the height of the news cycle, and in the two full years afterward settled in somewhat lower, at about one in five people hearing something positive.